cap-js/docs/get-started/grow-as-you-go.md

 :::

 If nothing else is configured, both services would be served in the same process.

-We can move them to separate ones, separate micro services by simply adding this config to the one hosting `ServiceA`:
+We can move them to separate ones by simply adding this config to the one hosting `ServiceA`:

 ```json
 {"cds":{